Login

 Program

 Topic 1: What are Visual Studies?
 Why are they relevant in our world?
-TV series: Love, Death & Robot on Netflix; The Matrix on Amazon Prime (3 hours)
+Tv series: Love, Death

-Topic 3: The Role of Media and Women.
-TV series: The Newsroom on HBO; The Loudest Voice on Showtime (3 hours)
+Topic 4: The Role of Media and Women.
+Tv series: The Newsroom (HBO), The Loudest Voice (Showitme) (3 hours)

 Books

 -Anna Camaiti Hostert Passing.
+A Strategy to Dissolve Identities and Remap Differences Farleigh Dickinson University Press, Madison -Teaneck 2007, translated from Italian Passing.
 Dissolvere le identità superare le differenze Castelvecchi, Roma, 1996, Meltemi, Roma 2004: Introduction, My Point of View, Killing Rage, Betraying Your Origin, Rerun the Memory Passing.

 Bibliography